A YEAR IN THE LIFE : CARTER ROWNEY

 But Rowney is no overnight sensation.

 An undrafted free agent out of the University of North Dakota, Rowney broke into the pro ranks on a professional tryout contract with the Abbotsford Heat following his 2012-13 senior season.
-After splitting the next two seasons between the ECHL’s Wheeling Nailers and Wilkes-Barre/Scranton, Ronwey finally found firm footing with the AHL Pens in 2015-16.
+After splitting the next two seasons between the ECHL’s Wheeling Nailers and Wilkes-Barre/Scranton, Rowney finally found firm footing with the AHL Pens in 2015-16.

 And how did he respond?
 Simply by leading the team in regular season scoring (56 points), finishing second on the club in goals (24), third in assists (32) en route to being named Wilkes-Barre/Scranton’s MVP for the year.